PadoSensei/Ocras/README.md

 <h3 align="center"><img src="./frontend/Ocras_logo.gif" alt="Ocras_logo"/></h3>

 <h3 align="left">An app made for restaurants and customers.
-This app allows you to acces restaurant menu, order and add comments by just a scanning QR-code! </h3>
+This app allows you to access restaurant menu, order and add comments by just a scanning QR-code! </h3>

 <h2>Installation:</h2>